ZEGOCLOUD/zego_uikit_prebuilt_call_example_rn/call_with_offline_invitation/README.md

 You can get appid and appsign from [ZEGOCLOUD's Console](https://console.zegocloud.com/account/login).
 Then, open `KeyCenter.js` file and set the appid and appsign.

-## Rename the package and bundle id
+## Rename the package and bundle(optional)

+If you need to change the package name and bundle name to your own project for testing, please do the following:

 1. react-native-rename ZegoCall -b com.your.packagename
 2. If you need to build the iOS app, then you need to set the bundle id on Xcode manually